 Skip to main content

-The Crescendo strategy is a multi-turn jailbreak technique that gradually escalates the potential harm of prompts, exploiting the fuzzy boundary between acceptable and unacceptable responses.
+Multi-turn jailbreak strategies gradually escalate the potential harm of prompts, exploiting the fuzzy boundary between acceptable and unacceptable responses.

 Because it is multi-turn, it can surface vulnerabilities that only emerge after multiple interactions.